Table of Contents

 The mother of four completed her long commentary with a motivational PSA for followers.

-I can related.
+I can relate.
 I was elated when I passed.

 I am proud of her as well.
-However, I am concerned that although she was able to pass the baby bar, if she fails to disclose on her bar application papers that she cheated in school she may not be admitted to the full state bar.
+However, I am concerned that although she could pass the baby bar, if she fails to disclose on her bar application papers that she cheated in school, she may not be admitted to the entire state bar.

 Sidebar, Kim Kardashian-West, assuming she relied on credits from Pierce College for eligibility to take the Baby Bay’s minimal educational requirements, she may not have been eligible to rely on those undergrad credits to be able to take the Baby Bar law exam in the first place.